 Not all types of meat take the same amount of time to smoke.
 Some take 1 to 2 hours while others take even more time.
 If you want to give the meat the right amount of heat, stay patient and allow the smoker to do its job.
 As long as you maintain the right temperature and heat levels, the rest of the job will be done effectively by the electric smoker.

 The best way to prolong the lifespan of your smoker is to always clean and maintain the smoker.
 Do this after using the smoker and try to remove any food particles immediately.
 Otherwise, it may be more difficult to clean after that.

-Cleaning your electric smoker is one of the most important things to do if you want to use the smoker for a very long time.
+Cleaning your electric smoker or a griddle is one of the most important things to do if you want to use the smoker for a very long time.
 Without proper maintenance, the smoker may easily develop faults.
 It could get rusted or food particles can easily clog some areas of the smoker.
 Here are some tips to help you easily clean the electric smoker.

 Make use of non-abrasive cleaner

 Abrasive cleaning agents will cause more harm than good to your smoker.
 Instead, make use of soft non-abrasive agents whenever you want to clean your Masterbuilt digital electric smoker, Bradley or Smokin Tex electric smoker.

 Wipe off the surface and other areas after each use.
 Take out the ashes by pulling out the ash collector.
 Empty and clean the tray before replacing back to its position.
 Remove the cooking racks and clean mildly with a damp cloth before replacing.

 Do not dip the meat probe into the water as it can lead to wrong temperature readings and damage the probe.
 Instead, clean thoroughly with a damp cloth.